Anda Pa'l Cará: 2006-2009: Youngest vision, Rony, Sonya and Alexandra

 During this recent run, the show has focused more on its celebrity section featuring more interviews to several celebrities and personalities.
 The sections of movies and sexuality have been given a more ample coverage as well.
 In 2008, known celebrity reporter Milly Cangiano was added to the team to collaborate with Ramón "Papo" Brenes, who had been working in the show since 2000.

 2009: Alexandra and Sonya, Looking for a new host

-Rony "The Hyper" left the TV program for personal reasons, and now, Alexandra and Sonya, will be conducting a series of auditions for actors, singers and public figures in Puerto Rico that have a desire to be the new driver Anda Pa'l Cara with Alexandra and Sonya for the new season of it.
-On December 28, 2009 Univision Puerto Rico informed that the program will come to an end on December 30, 2009 after 10 years.
+Following the departure of Rony "The Hyper" due to personal reasons, hosts Alexandra Fuentes and Sonya Cortés began a series of auditions to select a new co-host for Anda Pa'l Cara.
+However, on December 28, 2009, Univision Puerto Rico announced the cancellation of the program.
+The show concluded on December 30, 2009, ending a ten-year run.

-The last season was produced by:
+The final season was produced by the following staff: